usnistgov/feasst/buildtemplate/dev.rst

 * document log file and tuning, changing acceptance percentage
 * Include PDF version of manual in release tarballs
 * automate running of python testcases in same spirit as C++
+* Expose physical constants to the public API (in preparation of CODATA, etc)